Haad Why Nam, Ko Pha Ngan http://www.whynamhut.com/

 Why Nam is the only setup on this peaceful little cove, and is possibly the most tranquil spot on all of Ko Pha Ngan — an ideal cluster of simple bungalows along the southern side of the beautiful bay.

 The sand is a little coarse and the sea floor rocky, but the swimming is great — even at low tide — and the tranquility makes Why Nam well worth checking out, especially for those looking for a more laid-back, longer-stay type of place.
-It’s just a short walk from Haad Thian, close enough to munch away on Sanctuary’s excellent food, but far enough to insulate you from the racket of the Friday night party on that bay.
+It’s just a short walk north from Haad Thian, close enough to munch away on Sanctuary’s excellent food, but far enough to insulate you from the racket of the Friday night party on that bay.

 The outlook is spectacular, with great views out to the sunrise and down into the beautiful bay.
 We spent a very comfortable afternoon on our balcony watching travellers float their afternoon away, while, further out, monitor lizards swam back and forth between their favourite sunning stones.